The PR BlogCreativityStorytelling & WritingThe Problem-Agitate-Solve (PAS) Formula for PR Writers

 I’ve collaborated with many engineers throughout my PR career, and they typically get straight to the real solution in their writing.
 Presenting the solution straight-up, without any fuss whatsoever, can also make for rather dull reading.

-Readers never consciously ask for it but need stories, analogies, context, and disclaimers.
+Readers never consciously ask for it but need stories, analogies, and context.

 For me, this is a helpful rule of thumb: